How to Buy UK Gilts: A Step-by-Step Guide

 Three categories of gilts matter for individual buyers.

 Index-linked gilts adjust both coupon and redemption value with the Retail Prices Index (RPI).
-With UK CPI running at 3.0% and the Bank of England projecting 3-3.5% over coming quarters, linkers provide genuine inflation protection.
-The trade-off: their initial yield is lower (typically 0.5-1.5% real), so they only outperform conventionals if inflation exceeds the breakeven rate.
+With UK CPI now back to 3.3% — up from 3.0% in February — and the Bank of England projecting transport-driven energy pass-through to persist into Q3, linkers provide genuine inflation protection.
+The trade-off: their initial real yield is lower (typically 0.8-1.6% above RPI), so they only outperform conventionals if inflation exceeds the breakeven rate.
+The April 16 DMO sale of £900m of 1⅞% Index-Linked 2049 priced into a market still betting on a sticky-inflation regime.

 Maturity bands determine your interest rate risk.
-Short-dated gilts (under 7 years) are most sensitive to Bank Rate changes — relevant now that the BoE has held at 3.75% and markets are now split, with ~47% chance of an April cut as de-escalation hopes grow.
+Short-dated gilts (under 7 years) are most sensitive to Bank Rate changes — relevant now that the BoE has held at 3.75% and markets are pricing a possible hike to 4% by December.
 Long-dated gilts (15+ years) move more with inflation expectations and fiscal outlook.
-The 30-year gilt at 5.61% offers the highest income but the greatest price volatility.
+The 30-year gilt at 5.59% offers the highest income but the greatest price volatility — when the 30-year ran from roughly 5.5% to 5.747% earlier in April, holders of long-duration gilt funds saw meaningful capital losses on those positions.

 Method 1: Direct Purchase Through the DMO